dominenv/laravel/README.md

 *Current Version: 0.1*

-**DoMinEnv** stands for **Docker Minimal environment**.
+**DoMinEnv** stands for **Docker Minimal Environments**.
 It's a series of script/config files/stuff that will make Laravel applications development easier.
 It uses Docker under the hood.

 The idea was born after having some issues with LaraDock: I really like the project but I wanted something more *minimalistic*.